fireflycons/tips-for-CKA-CKAD-CKS/README.md

 Since the exam desktop does not come with an IDE (VSCode, Intellij etc.) I would still advise you to use `vi` in a terminal window for YAML editing, as if you know your `vi` commands, it's easier to get the formatting right.

+Note that in the exam environment `vi` is aliased to `vim`. `vi` is an older editor and does not read the following configuration.
+In KodeKloud Alpine environments, this alias is not always present so you must either create it or explicitly type `vim`

 I'm no `vi` expert, but these settings work well for YAML editing.
 If you type it up as follows into the exam notepad, you can paste straight to the command prompt.

-Note that in the exam environment `vi` is aliased to `vim`. `vi` is an older editor and does not read the following configuration.
-In KodeKloud Alpine environments, this alias is not usually present so you must either create it or explicitly type `vim`

 ```shell
 cat <<EOF > ~/.vimrc